finos/legend-studio/README.md

 ## Documentation

-You can find our documentation [on the website](https://legend.finos.org/).
+You can find the usage documentation [on the website](https://legend.finos.org/).

 Check out the [Getting Started](https://legend.finos.org/docs/getting-started/introduction-to-legend) page for a quick overview.
 Also check out the [Installation Guide](https://legend.finos.org/docs/getting-started/installation-guide) to find out how to setup your Legend ecosystem.

 You can improve it by sending pull requests to [this repository](https://github.com/finos/legend).

+For `Legend Studio` extension contributors, check out our [API documentation](https://finos.github.io/legend-studio/).

 ## Roadmap